vburlbl/cleantalk-spam-protect/readme.txt

 Please use email **stop_email@example.com** for comments, contacts or signups.
 Also you can see comments processed by plugin for last 7 days at <a href="http://cleantalk.org/my/show_requests">Control panel</a> or look at folder "Spam" for banned comments.

 = Is the plugin effective against spam bots? =
 Plugin Anti-spam by CleanTalk stops up to 100% of spam comments, spam signups (registrations) and spam contact emails.
-More over, by determining the relevance of the comment text, the plugin stops about 96% spam comments submitted manually via browser.

 = What about pingback, trackback spam? =
 Plugin by default pass pingbacks without any checks.
 All trackbacks will be blocked if the sender have spam activity.

+= Can I use CleanTalk with Akismet? =
+Sure, you can use CleanTalk with Akismet.
+In this case probably you will have bigger false/positive rate (when legitimate comments/signups denies), but you will have stronger antispam protection at website.

 = Should I use another anti spam plugins? =
 CleanTalk stops up to 100% of spam bots, so you can disable other anti spam plugins (especially CAPTCHA like anti spam plugins).
 In some cases several anti-spam plugins can conflict, so it will be better use just one plugin.